Are high expectations killing you?

 We expect to set goals and follow through on them.
 Keep our house neat.
 Cook healthier, whole foods.

-We expect to stay calm and stop comparing ourselves.
+Also, we expect to stay calm and stop comparing ourselves.
 We expect to be happy and positive.
-We expect to succeed in our business goals and save money.
+To succeed in our business goals and save money.
 Stop lazing around and organize our photos!
 Get that house project done.
 Make that phone call.

-We expect to act maturely and stop taking everything so personally.
-We expect to be less needy or nervous.
+To act maturely and stop taking everything so personally.
+To be less needy or nervous.
 We expect that we’ll throw great parties and handle difficulties with grace.
-We expect that we will forgive and not let our families get us down.
+Of course, we expect that we will forgive and not let our families get us down.